FAQs

 No. Broadband service is not classified as a cable service by the FCC and is not subject to a franchise fee by the Local Franchise Authority (municipality).
 The federal government allows municipalities to collect fees up to 5% on cable services through franchise fees, which are only applicable to what the FCC determines to be “Cable Services”.

-Over 2,000 locations will be connected as part of this project.
-To view included locations, please visit the About the Program page and follow the instructions to search for an address.
+More than 2,000 locations will be connected as part of this project.
+To view included locations, please visit the About the Program page and follow instructions to search for an address.
+If you are unclear about the results, please use the Contact Us page and we will offer assistance.

 Sign up for project updates